upperlinecode/flaskproject/readme.md

 ## Anatomy of the app<a id="anatomy"></a>

 Here's everything inside our Flask template.
-A first-time learner should pay special attention to the app.py, the model.py, the templates folder, and the static folder.
+A first-time learner should really only start by looking at the **app.py**, the **model.py**, the **templates** folder, and the **static** folder.
+Almost everything else operates more behind the scenes, and can be a later focus.

 <pre>
 flaskproject